The Garden State Iris Society (GSIS) is a club for New Jersey gardeners, growers, hybridizers and lovers of garden irises.

 GSIS members such as Frank Fan, George Hilton and Howard Bushnell all have had introductions.
 Joe Gatty, Dave Silverberg, and Dick Sparling were active in Region 19 before moving on to other regions and introducing iris.
+See current hybridizers.

 After 64 years in existence, the group's membership was declining.
 So on Jan.
 1, 2011, AIS Region 19/Garden State Iris Society was merged into AIS Region 3.

-Over the years, our small, active region featured AIS presidents and notable hybridizers as speakers and as Judges Training teachers.
+Over the years, our small, active region featured AIS presidents and notable hybridizers as speakers and as Judges trainers.
 We also have had some great iris shows, auctions, sales and gala affairs.
 All will be fondly remembered but never forgotten, now that the Garden State Iris Society has become an affiliate of Region 3.

-— Stephen Szmuriga, AIS member since 1980
+— Written by the late Stephen Szmuriga, AIS member since 1980